tetrapod00/godot-docs/tutorials/ui/gui_using_theme_editor.rst

    :align: center

-Individual items from the default theme can be added to the current theme by clicking on the **Override** button next to the item.
+Individual items from the default theme can be added to the current theme by clicking on the :btn:`Override` button next to the item.
 You can also override all the default items of the selected theme type by clicking on the **Override All** button.
-Overridden properties can then be removed with the **Remove Item** button.
+Overridden properties can then be removed with the :btn:`Remove Item` button.
-Properties can also be renamed using the **Rename Item** button, and completely custom properties can be added to the list using the text field below it.
+Properties can also be renamed using the :btn:`Rename Item` button, and completely custom properties can be added to the list using the text field below it.

 Overridden theme items can be edited directly in the right-hand panel, unless they